Authored By: Suresh Frederick & Samuel Rufus

 Category: English Literature

-DR. SURESH FREDERICK, Associate Professor and UG Head in the Department of English, Bishop Heber College, Trichy, India.
+Dr. Suresh Frederick, is an Associate Professor and UG Head in the Department of English, Bishop Heber College, Trichy, India, has 27 years of teaching experience at the college level.
 He is the Dean for IQAC.
-He has presented 71 papers in International and National conferences, published 71 articles in reputed books and journals and edited six books.
+He has presented many papers in International and National conferences, published many articles in reputed books and journals and edited eight books.
+He holds a PhD in English from Bharathidasan University, India.
+He is the Vice-President of OSLE (Organization for Study of Literature and Environment), a Life Member of IASA (Indian Association for the Study of Australia), a Fellow of Eco-Ethics International Union (EEIU), a Member of The Andrew Marvell Society, a member of Asia TEFL and an Associate Member of the Council for Research in Values and Philosophy.
+He has visited many foreign countries like Malaysia, Singapore, Thailand, Portugal and Ireland.
+The areas of his specialization are Ecocriticism, Mass Communication, ELT, Australian Literature, American Literature and British Drama.
 He has been awarded Editor’s Choice Award for his Critical Writing by The Home of Letters (India) in 2010 and Best Research Paper award for Literature by Bishop Heber College in 2015.

 Dr. Samuel Rufus started his career as Lecturer with the American College, Madurai, and later joined Madras Christian College as Assistant Professor, in the year 2003.
-He is also the founder-Editor of the peer-reviewed biannual Journal Eclectic Representations, published by the Department of English, Madras Christian College, Chennai.
+His areas of interest are English Language Teaching, Soft Skills & Communication Skills, Postcolonial Studies, Literary Theory and Criticism, etc. He has authored five books, and he is the founder-Editor of the peer-reviewed biannual journal Eclectic Representations, published by the Department of English, Madras Christian College (Autonomous), Chennai, Tamil Nadu, India.